wp-plugins/joebooking/readme.txt

 It is designed specifically for service professionals like massage therapists, consultants, tutors, instructors, photographers, stylists, dog groomers and others who need to schedule their time with clients online.
 JoeBooking appointment scheduling allows the owner to manage the plugin through a powerful admin panel and offers a self-service customer appointment booking form embedded into a page or a post with a shortcode.

+Please visit [our website](http://www.joebooking.com "WordPress Appointment Scheduling") for more info and [get the Pro version now!](http://www.joebooking.com/order/).

 ###Pro/Salon Pro Version Features###

 * Manage payments